'Shall' in modern English

 I use it often, but in only one instance.
 If I'm with a friend or group of friends, and we're about ready to leave to go somewhere, I'll just say "Well, Shall we?" as in "Shall we leave?"

-- I want to make more friends from all over the world
+- Just kidding, I want to make friends